 Here are some common motivations our clients have shared for focusing on Scope 3:

-• Remaining compliant with existing and upcoming regulations: Governments and regulatory bodies are taking significant steps to address climate change.
-Regulations like the EU’s Corporate Sustainability Reporting Directive (CSRD) and a proposed rule from the SEC will require corporations to disclose material Scope 3 emissions alongside their financial reporting – and those numbers will need to be accurate and auditable.
-Helping your Finance, Compliance, and Legal counterparts understand the requirements and the risks of non-compliance can bolster your support in your organization.
+- Remaining compliant with existing and upcoming regulations: Governments and regulatory bodies are taking significant steps to address climate change.
+Regulations like the EU’s Corporate Sustainability Reporting Directive (CSRD) and CSDDD, and the SEC climate disclosure rules will require corporations to disclose material Scope 3 emissions alongside their financial reporting – and those numbers will need to be accurate and auditable.
+Helping your finance, compliance, and legal counterparts understand the requirements and the risks of non-compliance can bolster your support in your organization.

 Step 2: Define the problems with your existing approach